Affine Hecke algebras for classical p-adic groups: Introduction

 \section{Introduction}

 In the theory of linear algebraic groups, the classical groups play a special role.
 As the stabilizer groups of bilinear/hermitian forms, they can arise from many directions and have various applications.
 Within the representation theory of reductive $p$-adic groups, the main advantage of classical groups is their explicit structure.
 It enables precise, combinatorial methods to study representations, on a level which is hard to reach for other reductive groups.
-Such methods have been pursued among others by M\oe glin, Tadi\'c, Mati\'c, Arthur, Heiermann, Gan, see for instance \cite{Art,GGP,Hei4,KiMa,MoTa}.
+Such methods have been pursued by many mathematicians, see for instance \cite{Art,GGP,Hei4,KiMa,MoTa}.

 In this paper we translate the (smooth, complex) representation theory of classical $p$-adic groups to affine Hecke algebras arising from Langlands parameters.
 This is part of a long-term program \cite{AMS1,AMS2,AMS3} that applies to all reductive $p$-adic groups and aims to establish instances of Langlands correspondences via Hecke algebras.
 The method has already proven successful for principal series representations of split groups \cite{ABPS3} and for unipotent representations \cite{SolUnip}.
 For classical groups, our Hecke algebra methods provide alternative proofs of many earlier results (e.g. the classification of discrete series representations) and install a framework in which one can easily establish many new results that involve categories of smooth representations. \\